 - Employees can be on any type of contract

 - Employers can agree any working arrangement with the employee so ‘flexible furlough’ continues

 - Employers can claim the grant for the hours not worked

 - For hours not worked the government will pay 80% wages up to a cap of £2,500 per month

 - Employers must pay:

 - for hours worked at the normal rate of pay

 - Any claim must be for a minimum 7 consecutive day period

 - Employers can top up an employees pay if they wish

-Further details can be found here – Coronavirus Job Retention Scheme Extended
+Further details can also be found here – Coronavirus Job Retention Scheme Extended

 THE EMPLOYMENT TEAM